aneeshrelan/Mac-Menu-Bar-URL-Shortener/README.md

 2. The Link will be shortened and copied directly to Clipboard

 3. Paste the link wherever you need to use

+#Next

+1. Add a HISTORY support to show all past links shortened
+2. Add more URL shorteners like bit.ly which can be selected in configuration